-Type I Anodizing: Chromic Acid
+Type I Anodizing: Chromic Acid (Nadcap Accredited)

 Type I Chromic Acid Anodizing is an electrochemical process that creates a thin aluminum oxide film by rapidly controlling the oxidation of an aluminum surface.
 The resulting aluminum oxide film is electrically non-conductive.
 The active ingredient in Type I Anodizing is chromic acid.
 Type I anodizing produces a thinner film than Type II and Type III Anodizing (hard coat) and produces enhanced drawing and forming characteristics.
 Chromic acid anodizing is used for flight-critical aluminum components that are subjected to high stresses, such as landing gear.
 Type I Chromic Acid Anodizing works best on aluminum with few alloying elements.